 The eastern side of the pond system, which is largely muddy and quite shallow, can have hundreds of flamingos at times, presenting a bright pink contrast to the gray silty mud.
 The western side of the system, which is deeper, is a brilliant turquoise, and the site of several complex and tidal underwater cave systems, will also often have some flamingos, albeit in few numbers.
 The area is likewise excellent for spotting the larger herons and egrets.

 The remote island of East Caicos is one of the largest uninhabited islands in the Lucayan Archipelago, and is an exceptional haven for bird and marine life.
-East Caicos supports countless wetland systems, many of which feature underwater Karst Process cave features, which results in a surprising diversity of wetland micro environments that spans the island.
+East Caicos supports countless wetland systems, many of which feature underwater Karst Process cave features, which results in a surprising diversity of wetland micro environments that span the island.

 Most of the ponds on the Northern side of the island support flamingos, with the concentrations of birds appearing to increase progressively to the east.
 At Drum Point, the northeast-most point of the island, it’s typical to see large flocks of 100-200.

 The beautiful tidal mangrove channels between East Caicos, Hog Cay, and South Caicos is probably the finest birdwatching location in the Turks and Caicos, and it’s common to spot flamingos, spoonbills, frigatebirds, ospreys, and egrets and herons of many types.

 The Ramsar Nature Reserve is a complex and expansive protected area, located on the southern coast wetlands of North Caicos, Middle Caicos, and East Caicos.
 The majority of the red mangrove systems in the Turks and Caicos are included in this nature reserve.
-Isolated groups of 20-150 flamingos can be seen at some of the sheltered inland ponds, or flying at low altitude as they migrate between ponds.
+Isolated groups of 20-150 flamingos can be seen at some of the sheltered inland ponds, or flying at low altitudes as they migrate between ponds.